+Patients can take Tylenol for discomfort.
+You can resume normal actives after your biopsy unless you get additional instructions.
 We send all biopsy specimens to the pathologist for final diagnosis.
 These results are typically available within 48 to 72 hours.

 The patient will lie on a padded table on their back.
 This procedure utilizes ultrasound guidance.
 Sound waves will assist the radiologist with placing a small needle into the mass in your breast and extract fluid from it.
 We send the fluid to pathology to be examined under a microscope to assess for any abnormalities.

-An alternative to needle localization is the FDA-cleared device called a Savi Scout.
+An alternative to needle localization is an FDA-cleared device called a Savi Scout.
 The radiologist will place a reflector Savi Scout next to the breast lesion using imaging guidance.
 This can be placed at any time before surgical removal.

-Use of this device allows for more flexibility in scheduling surgery and can improve the patient’s experience.
+This device allows for more flexibility in scheduling surgery and can improve the patient’s experience.

 Needle Localization/Open Biopsy

 Using mammographic, ultrasound or MRI guidance, the radiologist will place a tiny needle and wire into the suspicious lesion in your breast.
-The radiologist will confirm the needle is in the correct place and then remove it -- but the wire will remain in place.
+The radiologist will confirm the needle is in the correct place and then remove it — but the wire will remain in place.